Kanbanoo is embedded in the M-Files client listing area as shown below.

 Show Child Cards

-Refresh button Refresh button updates the Kanbanoo display by reloading data from the M-Files server.
+The Refresh button updates the Kanbanoo display by reloading data and settings from the M-Files server.

-Help button Help button pops out the Help menu with a set of introductory tutorials, a link to the online User Guide (this page) and a Feedback dialog.
+The Hamburger menu pops out a menu with Settings, a set of introductory tutorials, a link to the online User Guide (this page) and a Feedback dialog.

 Below the top panel Kanbanoo shows one or more Kanban boards.